ben-hayes/sinusoidal-gradient-descent/README.md

 evaluate_estimator -cn multi_fft_2
 ```

-Substitude `multi_fft_2` for any of the configuration names from the
+Substitute `multi_fft_2` for any of the configuration names from the
 `estimator_config` directory to run different experiments.

 #### On nbdev